TeamAGGS/Project2/README.md

 ## Feature Detection
 ### Events
+We import the sheets to Tableau to find the data pattern.

 ### Issues
 We generate a set of derived features from the raw data using VB scripting in MS Excel.
 The code can be found by opening the Excel spreadsheet in developer mode.
 This macro enabled spreadsheet can be found at: